 Federal Direct Subsidized Loan - Learn more »

 A need-based loan where the government pays the interest while the student is attending school on at least a half-time basis, and during the 6 month after school grace period.
-Up to 1% in allowable fees may be deducted from the loan prior to disbursement.
+A loan fee of approximately 1% will be deducted from the loan prior to disbursement.
+Interest begins to accrue after the end of the grace period and throughout repayment (view interest rate chart).
 These funds must be repaid.

 Federal Direct Unsubsidized Loan - Learn more »

-A non-need based loan where the student is responsible for all interest which accrues from the day of disbursement (fixed interest rate of 6.8%).
-Up to 1% in allowable fees may be deducted from the loan prior to disbursement.
+A non-need based loan where the student is responsible for all interest which accrues from the day of disbursement (view interest rate chart).
+A loan fee of approximately 1% will be deducted from the loan prior to disbursement.
 Repayment begins 6 months after graduation.
 These funds must be repaid.

 Parent PLUS Loan - Learn more »

 A credit-based, non-need loan applied for by the parent of a dependent student.
-Interest accrues from the day of disbursement at a fixed interest rate of 7.9%.
-Up to 2.5% in allowable fees may be deducted from the loan prior to disbursement.
+Interest accrues from the day of disbursement (view interest rate chart).
+A loan fee of approximately 4% will be deducted from the loan prior to disbursement.
 The maximum amount cannot exceed the approved cost of education (including all other aid) for the loan period.
 Repayment begins 60 days following disbursement.
 See the Parent PLUS Authorization Form for eligibility criteria and instructions on completing the application process.